syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when this argument is empty.
+'#NUM!'-occurs when this argument is empty.

-#NUM!-occurs when the argument is less than one.
+'#NUM!'-occurs when the argument is less than one.

 #### STDEV.P